Lordy2022/Lordy2022/README.md

 🌱 Actively diving deeper into Cybersecuirty, with a goal to secure a Junior Security Analyst position.

 🛠 **Skills I've picked up:**
-- Cybersecrity concepts
+- Cybersecurity concepts
-- Understanding and implimentating the ITIL framework.
+- Understanding and implementing the ITIL framework
 - React
 - Typescript
 - JavaScript